sksamuel/scrimage/README.md

 ### Image Operations

 These operations all operate on an existing image, returning a copy of that image.
+The more complicated operations have a link to more detailed documentation.

 | Operation        | Description |
 | ------------- |-------------|